namphuong2217/Backend-Spring-SocialPlatform/README.md

 # Backend Java Spring Social Blogging Platform

-A backend REST services for a social blogging platform.
-Project built with Spring Framework from scratch.
+A backend REST services for a social blogging platform. .

 This codebase was created to demonstrate a fully fledged fullstack application built with Spring boot + JPA including CRUD operations, authentication, and more.